 It’s no secret.
-Data centers are crucial to the smooth running of internet-based businesses, and that’s one reason they’d remain relevant for a little over forever.
+Data centers and the internet speed are crucial to the smooth running of internet-based businesses, and that’s one reason they’d remain relevant for a little over forever.

 If you understand the importance of data servers, you perhaps know how costly they are to set up and maintain.
 Well, that’s also one reason why ninety nine percent of the world’s population doesn’t have data servers stashed up in their backyards.